 Step 6: Relax and let your photographer take the lead.

 I really can’t stress the importance of having a rockstar photographer take your photos.
 I invested thousands of dollars to work specifically with Aliyah at Alimond Photography.
 Reason being?
 This is her specialty.
 She told me when to smile, where to tilt my chin, when to change my outfit, when to fix my hair.
 The day of, I trusted her to be the expert she is.
 The result?
 I got the exact photos I needed to polish my online brand and website.

-Here are the end-results:
+Here are the end results:

-If you’re in the Northern Virginia/DC Metro area, I highly recommend booking a session with Aliyah Dastour from Alimond Photography.
+If you’re in the Northern Virginia/DC Metro area, I highly recommend booking a session with Aliyah Dastour from Alimond Studio.
 If you’re not, I’d recommend looking for a studio or photographer that specializes in headshots for entrepreneurs.